 Visiting China – July to August

 July and August is the peak travel season here in China, mostly because everybody is off from school all over the world.
 It’s not always the best time to visit, however.
-Places like Beijing, Shanghai, Chengdu and Xi’an are all crazy hot and incredibly uncomfortable.
+Places like Beijing, Shanghai, Chengdu and Xi’an are all crazy hot, unbelievably humid and often just plain uncomfortable.

 That’s not to say that you can’t visit, just be prepared with plenty of water and make sure to book your lodging in advance since it gets booked up quickly during the summer months.

-Summer is an excellent time to find your way out to Tibet, where temperatures are a bit more mild with the high altitude, or down to Hainan, sometimes referred to as the “Hawaii of China”, where you can at least lay by the beach when it gets hot.
+Summer is an excellent time to find your way out to Tibet, where temperatures are a bit more mild with the high altitude, or down to Hainan, sometimes referred to as the “Hawaii of China”, where you can at least jump into the ocean when it gets too hot.